 The minimum documentation required to be submitted with Customs import entries or informal clearance documents includes an airway bill or bill of lading, invoices, and any other papers (including packing lists, insurance documents, import permits, etc.) relating to the shipment.
-The Department of Agriculture, Water, and the Environment minimum documentary and declarations requirements policy are set out in documents available on their website.
-Please note that new requirements came into place on August 2, 2021.
+The Department of Agriculture, Fisheries and Forestry minimum documentary and declarations requirements policy are set out in documents available on their website.